-So you’ve decided to start a fundraising campaign.
+So you’ve decided that crowdfunding is right for you.
 Great!
-But how do you know which crowdfunding platform is right for you?
+But how do you know which crowdfunding platform is right for your needs?
 Whether you’re raising money for a financial emergency, a business idea, a creative project, a personal dream, or even to help a friend in need, you’ll want to consider these five factors in choosing the right fundraising platform:

 - Features and performance

 1. Three Types of Crowdfunding Models Explained

 Not all online fundraising sites are built to support the same things, so first you’ll want to understand the type of fundraising you’re looking to do before.

 If you’re an individual raising funds for a neighbor, friend, family, or organization, you’ll be better off choosing a platform which focuses on personal fundraising.
 They’re quick to set up, include the basic sharing features you need, and allow you to start collecting donations right away.
 Examples include GoFundMe and HoneyFund.
 Many of these platforms allow individuals to raise funds for a nonprofit, too, with the money being sent directly to the charity of your choice.

 If you’re looking to launch a product or start a creative endeavor, consider a project-based fundraising site like Indiegogo or Kickstarter.
 These platforms offer a more professional feel as well as many marketing opportunities to expand your reach.